avsdude13/cs1/README.md

 Dice Simulator
 This class simulates rolling a pair of dice 10,000 times and counts the number of times doubles of are rolled for each different pair of doubles.

+Stats
+This program is for taking the contents of a file and calculating the mean and standard deviation, then returning the answer in a new file Results.txt